JOB TITLE: Good Food Purchasing Program Analyst

 The Center for Good Food Purchasing uses the power of procurement and partnerships to create a transparent and equitable food system that prioritizes the health and well-being of people, animals, and the environment.
 We do this through the nationally-networked adoption and implementation of the Good Food Purchasing Program by major institutions.

-Our approach to food system change emphasizes the use of data to verify commitments that participating institutions make to the five value categories of the Good Food Purchasing Program (local economies, environmental sustainability, valued workforce, animal welfare, and nutrition), and to quantify impacts in terms of improvements to students’ diets, producer and food chain worker livelihoods, farm animal treatment, and the environment.
+Our approach to food system change emphasizes the use of data to verify commitments that participating institutions make to the five value categories of the Good Food Purchasing Program (local economies, environmental sustainability, valued workforce, animal welfare, and nutrition), and to quantify impacts in terms of improvements to diets and health, producer and food chain worker livelihoods, farm animal treatment, and the environment.

 The Center for Good Food Purchasing seeks a highly motivated and organized individual with a passion for food policy and food justice and a basic understanding of food system issues.
 Individuals with a strong interest in and/or understanding of how large-scale food procurement can drive increased food system equity and improved conditions along the food supply chain are preferred.

-With direction and supervision from the Director of Engagement, the Good Food Purchasing Program Analyst will:
+With direction and supervision from the Assessment and Analytics Manager, the Good Food Purchasing Program Analyst will:

 - Verify compliance with the Good Food Purchasing Standards (i.e. baseline assessment) and track progress toward multi-year benchmarks (i.e. annual report) for institutions enrolled in the Good Food Purchasing Program.